Updated October 2018

 Plants and trees

 - If you’re using flowers in your landscaping plans make use of both perennials and annuals.
-Perennials are available in many lovely choices, but annuals ensure you have color year round.
-Depending where you reside, you may be able to incorporate beautiful shrubs and flowers that bloom throughout the entire year.
+Perennials are available in beautiful choices, but annuals ensure you have color year round.
+Depending where you live you might be able to incorporate beautiful shrubs and flowers that bloom throughout the entire year.

 - Think about the amount of sunlight that’s available prior to starting your landscaping.
 Plan the type of plants best suited to the growing conditions.

 - When you’re choosing trees be sure to think about how big they grow.
 A 6 foot cedar tree can quickly expand to 20 feet.
-Do research trees that grow to a size that is in line with what you are wanting to achieve.
+Research trees to make sure they grow to a size that’s in line with what you’re wanting to achieve.

-- Companion gardening: While you might prefer to utilize chemical insecticides to fend off pests, you do need to keep in mind that they may cause damage to your plants.
-So, what should you do?
+- Companion gardening: While you might prefer to use chemical insecticides to fend off pests, keep in mind that they may cause damage to your plants.
+So what should you do?
 Consider growing plants that naturally repel bugs, or utilize a natural bug repellent like hot pepper spray, or natural (safe) dishwater liquid on your plants.

-- You may decide to seek the advice of a landscaping professional.
-The expert has done numerous landscaping jobs, and has experience to guide you in costs, and ideas to improve the appearance of your outdoor space.
+- You might decide to seek the advice of a landscaping professional.
+The expert has done numerous landscaping jobs and has experience to guide you in costs and ideas to improve the appearance of your outdoor space.